nichaos2/ai-hand-on-hw1/README.md

 #### Target endoding

 Target encoding basically calculates a possibility based on the target, so we will have 3 new columns for each categorical features with high cardinality.
+So after the encoding we have 16 columns.

 Problems to overcome with the Targer encoding: overfitting, never seen categories in new datasets.